What is white muscle disease?

 This condition can affect the skeletal or cardiac system, and sometimes both.
 Animals suffering from skeletal symptoms of white muscle disease may experience stiffness and pain when attempting to move and walk hunched over.
 Standing up can be impossible for animals born with the disease.
 If the disease affects the heart, animals may experience shortness of breath, as well as fever and increased heart rate.
 Affected animals also have increasing paralysis or progressive heart failure and eventually die, perhaps even suddenly.

-See also What is seismic weather?
+See also What is the desert?

 The treatment is more likely to help animals with the skeletal form of white muscle disease.
 Veterinarians or other animal caretakers inject the affected animal with a selenium supplement or vitamin E, or sometimes both.
 Pet foods with adequate nutrient levels can also be incorporated.
 A similar treatment can be used in animals with white muscle disease of the heart, but if they survive, they are likely to suffer or die from any heart damage they sustained before treatment.